Director Danny Boyle exits latest James Bond movie, producers say

 The tweet gave no details of the differences and no information on who would take over from Boyle.

-The 25th, so far untitled movie, in the James Bond spy franchise owned by MGM is currently in pre-production and was expected to be released in November 2019.
+The 25th, so far untitled movie, in the James Bond spy franchise owned by MGM is currently in production and was expected to be released in November 2019.

-Boyle, who guided 2008 movie “Slumdog Millionaire” to eight Oscars, was announced in May as the director of the next Bond movie, when producers Broccoli and Wilson described him in a statement as “exceptionally talented.”The producers also announced that Craig would play the suave British spy for a fifth time.